LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ## Fast-Pass:
 You can skip the one or other part of the lab.
+- You can start with part 2 (AMA Assessment) and skip the AMA datacollection
-- You can start with part 2 (AMA Dev Tools) and skip part 2 (the AMA part)
+- You can start with part 3 (AMA Dev Tools) and skip the AMA assessment
-- You can start with part 3 (MoRE) and skip part 1 and 2 (the AMA and AMA Dev Tools part)
+- You can start with part 4 (MoRE) and skip the assessment and code updates

 If you want to skip a part of the lab, there might be some additional steps to be done.
 Details on how to skip a lab can be found in the appendix in the section [Fast Pass](#fast-path-to-do-demos---general-steps)